Follow in the footsteps of Lincoln, immerse yourself in the life of a French fur trader and unearth famous fossils.

 Situated on the Fox and Illinois rivers, Ottawa was platted by the Canal Commissioners at the same time as Chicago.
 Ottawa prospered because the canal made it possible to transport the sand, gravel and clay that were mined here.
-Although this section of the canal is now dry, Ottawa has two of the canal’s most important landmarks – the huge Fox River Aqueduct and the last remaining I&M Canal tollhouse, a tiny wood frame structure on Columbus Street.
+Ottawa has two of the canal’s most important landmarks–the huge Fox River Aqueduct and the last remaining I&M Canal Toll House, a tiny wood frame structure on Columbus Street.

 Walk the paths in Washington Square and see where Abraham Lincoln and Stephen A. Douglas began their historic debates over slavery during the 1858 U.S. Senate Race.
 The site features a commemorative bronze monument to the two men who, on Aug.
 21, 1858, argued for three hours before a throng estimated at 10,000 on the subject of the introduction of slavery into new western states.

-Head across the street to the ornate Reddick Mansion, 100 W. Lafayette St., which also houses the Ottawa Visitors Center.
+Head across the street to the ornate Reddick Mansion, 100 W. Lafayette St, which also houses the Ottawa Visitors Center.
 This Italianate fantasy of red brick and cream limestone was built in the 1850s by William Reddick, a county sheriff, state senator and founder of the local glass industry.
-Exhibits in the former city library turned museum tell of Reddick’s life and political career, the Lincoln-Douglas debate, and the I&M Canal.
+Exhibits in the former city library turned museum tell of Reddick’s life and political career, the Lincoln-Douglas debate and the history of the I&M Canal.

 WHERE TO EAT